The First Upper Bound on the Non-Stationary Gravitational Wave Background and its Implication on the High Redshift Binary Black Hole Merger Rate: GW Background from a population of BHB

 \subsection{Population of BHB}

-We consider a population of black hole binaries (BHBs) for both astrophysical black holes (ABHs) and primordial black holes (PBHs).
-These two populations differ in their merger-rate, and mass distributions, which in turn imprint distinct signatures on the amplitude and spectral shape of the SGWB.
+We consider a population of BHBs for both astrophysical black holes (ABHs) and primordial black holes (PBHs).
+These two populations differ in their merger rate and mass distributions, which in turn imprint distinct signatures on the amplitude and spectral shape of the SGWB and its spectral covariance.
 In the following subsections, we present the parameterizations adopted for each population.